Friday, July 3, 2020

 Chicago Sun-Times Editorial

-Since then nothing has changed except the parcel has been opened up to seasonal deer hunting.
+As of 2024, nothing has changed except the parcel has been opened up to seasonal deer hunting.
 For a budding explorer, it's still uncharted territory.
 Enjoy, explore, protect -- at your own risk.

 State: Illinois